Winter Semester 2026/27

 Application Process

-• Applications to complete a Bachelor thesis in Summer Semester 2026 at the Chair of Economics and Social Policy are due no later than March 5, 2026.
+- Applications to complete a Bachelor thesis in Winter Semester 2026/27 at the Chair of Economics and Social Policy are due no later than 5:00 p.m. on Friday, September 11, 2026.

-• To apply, send your completed Thesis Application Form SS 2026 and your current FAU grade transcript to our administrative office via email to: wiso-sozialpolitik-office(at)fau.de.
+- To apply, send your completed Thesis Application Form WS 26/27 and your current FAU grade transcript (PDF) to our administrative office via email to: wiso-sozialpolitik-office(at)fau.de.

 Bachelor Thesis Seminar

-The requirements of the Bachelor Seminar within the context of the Bachelor Thesis include the submittal of a written exposé and giving both an interim and a final presentation.
+The requirements of the Bachelor Seminar within the context of the Bachelor thesis include an outline of the thesis, an interim presentation, and a final presentation.
+Each of these three requirements must be successfully completed in order to pass the Bachelor Seminar:

-• An approximately 15-minute interim presentation on the research question and structure is to be held about 3 weeks after the start of the thesis work period.
+- An interim presentation (ca. 15 minutes) on the research question and structure must be given approximately 3 weeks after the start of the project.
 The interim presentation is followed by a discussion.

-• A final presentation on the research question, structure, and results is to be held upon submitting the written Bachelor thesis.
+- A final presentation (ca. 20 minutes) on the research question, structure, and results must be given after submission of the Bachelor’s thesis.
 The final presentation is followed by a discussion.

 Format of the written Bachelor Thesis